tarjelavik/sanity-plugin-muna/docs/docs/installation.md

 sanity start
 ```

-The Sanity studio will fire up on `http://localhost:3333/`, but without the desk structure you deserve!.
+The Sanity studio will fire up on http://localhost:3333/, but without the desk structure you deserve!.

 ## Desk structure

-Copy the content of the `deskStructure` folder into your Sanity studio and add this to `sanity.json`:
+Copy the content of the deskStructure folder into your Sanity studio and add this to sanity.json:

 ```json
   ...